 -Is Q shifting the only consequence of filling a CB speaker with sound absorbing material ?

-Older Electroacoustics' research states that sound propagation speed is increased in spaces filled with such material by a factor of 20% approximately.
-This makes filled volume 'seem' larger than it really is by the same factor.
+Older Electroacoustics' research states that sound propagation speed is reduced in spaces filled with such material by a factor of 10% approximately.
+This makes filled volume 'seem' larger than it really is by twice the same factor.
 In our example a CB cabinet of 40lt filled with such a material becomes acoustically equivalent to 48lt!

 All these aspects of a CB system are covered from a design point of view in the relative section of another tutorial article : the design framework.